apache/spark/docs/python-programming-guide.md

 # Standalone Programs

-PySpark can also be used from standalone Python scripts by creating a SparkContext in your script and running the script using `bin/pyspark`.
+PySpark can also be used from standalone Python scripts by creating a SparkContext in your script and running the script using `bin/spark-submit`.
 The Quick Start guide includes a [complete example](quick-start.html#a-standalone-app-in-python) of a standalone Python application.

-Code dependencies can be deployed by listing them in the `pyFiles` option in the SparkContext constructor:
+Code dependencies can be deployed by passing .zip or .egg files in the `--py-files` option of `spark-submit`:

-{% highlight python %}
+{% highlight bash %}
-from pyspark import SparkContext sc = SparkContext("local", "App Name", pyFiles=['MyFile.py', 'lib.zip', 'app.egg'])
+./bin/spark-submit --py-files lib1.zip,lib2.zip my_script.py
 {% endhighlight %}

 Files listed here will be added to the `PYTHONPATH` and shipped to remote worker machines.
-Code dependencies can be added to an existing SparkContext using its `addPyFile()` method.
+Code dependencies can also be added to an existing SparkContext at runtime using its `addPyFile()` method.

 You can set [configuration properties](configuration.html#spark-properties) by passing a [SparkConf](api/python/pyspark.conf.SparkConf-class.html) object to SparkContext: